nishchitbh/pong/README.md

 # pong
-To initialize, run command "pip install pygame" on any terminal Download all the files run main.py
+To initialize, run command "pip install pygame" on any terminal, Download all the files and put them in the same folder as this file.
+Run main.py